Canon M vs SX730

 It is notable that the Canon M has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the Canon M and the SX730 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the SX730 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the SX730 was followed by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the Canon M and SX730 can be found, respectively, in the Canon M Manual (free pdf) or the online Canon SX730 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M and the Canon SX730?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.